MetOffice/orca-jedi/README.rst

 orca-jedi
 =========

-JEDI interface for the NEMO ocean model configurations on ORCA grids from the UK Met Office
+JEDI model interface interface for the NEMO ocean model configurations on ORCA grids from the UK Met Office.

 Installation
 ------------

-The orca-jedi is built with the orca-bundle. orca-jedi depends upon the experimental atlas-orca plugin package provided by ECMWF.
+orca-jedi is built within `mo-bundle <https://github.com/MetOffice/mo-bundle>`_ see this README for details. orca-jedi depends upon the experimental atlas-orca plugin package provided by ECMWF for the atlas library.